« now booking October »

 Permanent makeup (PMU), also known as cosmetic tattooing or micropigmentation, is the process of implanting colored pigment beneath the surface of the skin by means of a tiny, sterile needle to produce the appearance of cosmetic makeup or to enhance the natural features of the face.

 PMU is meant to be a natural-looking beauty enhancement.
-Body tattoos use ink, while PMU uses pigments.
-These pigments are designed to stay in place, and to gently fade over time.
+Specialized PMU pigments are designed to stay in place, and to gently fade over time.
 Fading is desired as it allows the technician to make changes to color and shape over time as the client’s natural coloration and facial changes occur.

-Highly-effective, topical anesthetic creams and gels are used for numbing before and during your procedure.
 Pain threshold levels vary from person to person and every effort is made to ensure you remain comfortable for the entirety of the procedure.
+Highly-effective, topical anesthetic products are used for numbing before and during your procedure.
 Receiving the procedure during your menstrual cycle may increase your sensitivity.

 Treatments are considered permanent and will not wash off, however, they will fade over time and may require a touch-up every 1-3 years.
 Fading depends on a number of factors including the pigment color used (lighter colors fade faster), lifestyle (sun exposure), how much oil your skin produces, and your skin care regimens.